JSP425/webscraper/read_me.md

 Things to do:
 - add kijiji functionality
-- allow user to decide search categories; currently just searching motorcycles
+- allow user to run automatically?
+- create UI?